Bayesian Soft Actor-Critic: A Directed Acyclic Strategy Graph Based Deep Reinforcement Learning

 \section{Methodology}

-Building on top of the well-established suite of actor-critic methods, we introduce the incorporation of Bayesian Networks to decompose a complex actor (policy) into several simple independent sub-actors or sub-policies termed Bayesian Strategy Network (BSN).
-Then, we integrate the idea of the maximum entropy reinforcement learning framework in SAC, designing the method that results in our Bayesian soft actor-critic (BSAC) approach.
+Building on top of the well-established suite of actor-critic methods, we introduce the Bayesian Strategy Network (BSN) and integrate the idea of the maximum entropy reinforcement learning framework in SAC, designing the method that results in our Bayesian soft actor-critic (BSAC) approach.